Julia Salazar is running for re-election in District 18 to continue to bring the fight for working people to Albany.

 - Leading delegations of New Yorkers to meet with state legislators to advocate for police accountability and criminal justice reform

-- Advocating for a robust New York Health Act to provide care for all New Yorkers
+- Advocating for a robust New York Health Act to provide health care for all New Yorkers that is free at the point of service

 - Presenting testimony to the Civilian Complaint Review Board on behalf of survivors of gender-based violence

 North Brooklyn is at a crossroads.
-A massive affordable housing crisis is raising rents and displacing whole communities; our families are paying more and more just to put a roof over their heads and have less and less to spare for everything else.
+The COVID-19 pandemic has revealed and worsened inequities that have long plagued our communities.
+A massive affordable housing crisis is raising rents and displacing whole neighborhoods; our families are paying more and more just to put a roof over their heads and have less and less to spare for everything else.
+Small homeowners are being harassed out of their homes and displaced by corporate real estate developers.
 Immigrant communities and workers are under assault by the Trump administration, while millions of Americans are denied healthcare.
 Politicians stand by while the billionaires get richer and the working people they claim to represent struggle just to survive.

-Julia will bring the voices of District 18 to the State Capitol to fight for a democratic socialist society.
+Julia will continue to bring the voices of District 18 to the State Capitol to fight for a democratic socialist society, a North Brooklyn that works for working people.
 Together, we can build a stronger city.
 Together, we can preserve and empower our communities.

 Together, we can create a more caring New York.